geekCode01/ankurdhawan.net/content/posts/doublyld/doubly linked list.md

 * Create a temporary node which points to the same node as that of head
 * Move the head nodes pointer to the next node and change the heads left pointer to NULL.Then free the temporary node.

-## 1.3.2 Deleting a Node in Doubly Linked List at the Beginning
+## 1.3.2 Deleting a Node in Doubly Linked List at the ending

 We can delete the node from the end of the linked list in three steps
 * Traverse the list and maintain the address of previous in previous node.
 When we reach the end we have two pointers , one pointing to the tail and other pointing to the node before the tail.